 Making a known effort: Many of our vendors are embracing the "green" effort.
 They are choosing responsibly harvested lumber, and/or renewable sources of lumber (such as the Cassama Bamboo collection by Rocky Butte).
 They may be working on efficiency and waste reduction in their plant by utilizing computer aided equipment.
 Many also recycle their waste such as donating their sawdust to pig farms.
 Many choose to use low VOC emitting glue and stain products.
 These are companies that not only follow the laws of their state, but take the extra step to provide a more eco friendlier and safer product for the consumer.
 The Custom Shoppe has embraced the principles of conservation and continues to make advances in becoming more green as well.

 - We only sell furniture locally and we do not ship outside the Bay Area.
 When you are making a purchase from "Hoot" Judkins, you strengthen our local economy.

 - We choose to purchase from local vendors in California which also means that less fuel and packaging is used to ship to our stores.

 - We consolidate our delivery trucks in an effort to minimize our fuel use.

 - We recycle 99% of our paper, styrophome, plastic and cardboard that is used as packing materials and office supplies.

 - We only use reusable blankets and ties in our delivery trucks.

 - We make a conscious effort to minimize our use of paper in our offices and stores.
-For instance, we recently converted our purchase orders from paper fax transmission to e-mail and we highly encourage our vendors to send acknowledgments by e-mail.

 - All sales invoices and price tags are printed on recycled paper.